taurusilver7/fusion/README.md

 Create a FixtureInfo type to populate the fixture details on the mainpage.
 Get the fixtures params from the API-football response-samples.

 Create LeagueFixtures, Teams, Goals type to populate Fixtures into the main page.
+Create a util function to get Fixtures from the API endpoint.

 ## Deploy on Vercel